Mark Rutherford (composer): Records

 Goldie and Rutherford were then asked by Synthetic Hardcore Phonography Records in Camden to write and produce a new record.
 This became the first Metalheads track "Terminator".
 For this track, Rutherford brought an Eventide H3000 Ultra-Harmonizer to the studio, a piece of equipment that he had previously been experimenting with at Steve Levine's studio.
-The H3000 was able to time-stretch in real time, meaning the pitch of any sound could be changed while keeping its original tempo.
+The H3000 was able to pitch shift in real time, which was used in "Terminator" to affect the breakbeat while keeping its original tempo.

 Goldie and Rutherford wrote and produced three more tracks; "Kemistry", "Knowledge" and "Sinister" for what became the Metalheads' "Terminator EP".
 This was followed up later with the "Ghosts of My Life/Terminator 2" EP.
 Many of the Rutherford / Goldie tracks have been re-released and remixed in the years following their original release.

 Peter Gabriel then invited Rutherford, alongside DJ Sugar J and Engineer Robert Hill, to create an album using contributions from artists who had gathered at one of Gabriel's "Real World Recording Weeks" at his Real World Studios in Box, Wiltshire.
 The result was the world music crossover album "Way Down Below Buffalo Hell" by Jam Nation.
 The album includes contributions from artists including Ayub Ogada, Alex Gifford (Propellerheads), Peter Gabriel, Galliano, Jocelyn Pook, Daniel Lanois, Billy Cobham, Karl Wallinger, Jah Wobble and the late Lucky Dube.

 Mike Oldfield invited Rutherford to his studio to work on the album "Songs of Distant Earth".
 For this, Rutherford used field recordings he had previously made in Africa.
 Following the release of the album Oldfield asked Rutherford to remix the single "Let There Be Light".

 Rutherford also worked with Einsturzende Neubauten after the band's producer Jon Caffery became aware of Rutherford's experimental style of production.